 Your home should certainly be looking its best for an open house, but Rose Dobbins, @properties Christie’s International Real Estate managing broker for Northwest Indiana, suggests appealing to other senses too.
 Soft music can add to the ambiance, she notes.
 And while Dobbins approaches scented products cautiously, she’s not opposed to a mildly fragranced candle.
 “You don’t want to overdo it as potential buyers may think you’re trying to mask odors,” she says.
 George Schultz, @properties Christie’s International Real Estate managing broker for Bucktown and Southwest Michigan, suggests simmering cider and cinnamon sticks on the stove during fall and winter open houses.

-As for taste, Dobbins recommends freshly baked cookies or a seasonal snack for open house guests.
+As for taste, Dobbins recommends freshly baked cookies or a seasonal snack for open-house guests.
 She also tells sellers to thoroughly wipe down kitchen cabinet handles to remove anything sticky or greasy.
-“Buyers absolutely open cupboards and drawers, and nothing says ‘ick’ like a dirty handle or knob,” she says.
+“Buyers open cupboards and drawers, and nothing says ‘ick’ like a dirty handle or knob,” she says.